 - Copy link: a link to the current key is copied to the clipboard

 - Screenshots: view currently linked screenshots or add new ones to the target key

 - Duplicate key: create a copy of the target key.
 A floating dialog box will appear, allowing you to enter the key name

-- Translate empty values: use machine translation for the non-translated values in all languages
+- Google-translate empty values: use machine translation for the non-translated values in all languages

 - Hide from contributors: make the target key invisible to project contributors

 - Delete key: permanently remove the target key (warning: this action cannot be undone)